Xyfir/Documentation/xyfir-annotations/integration.md

 - `subscriptionKey`: *string* - The subscription key previously generated

 ### Response

 ```ts
 { error: boolean }
 ```

 # Annotations
-Our annotation system is broken down into repositories called *annotation sets*.
-An *annotation set* is a set of items that contain annotations for a specific book.
-A *set item* is further broken down into *searches* and *annotations*.
-A *search* is a search query that points to a set of text within a book's content.
-An *annotation* is the specific annotation that will be applied to the book's content matched from the *search*.
-A *set item* can have multiple *searches* and multiple *annotations*.

 ## Finding Annotation Sets

 `GET https://annotations.xyfir.com/api/sets?search=<SEARCH>&sort=<SORT>&direction=<DIRECTION>&lastId=<LAST_ID>`
 - `SEARCH`: *string* - A search query for finding matching annotation sets.
 This can be a set title, a book title, or book authors.
 - `SORT`: *string* - Sort method for matched annotation sets